Passel

 Oughta be supper and breakfast both.

-other spellings: parcel (original form), heap, bunch, mess, whole lot, and crowd
+variations: parcel (original form), heap, bunch, mess, whole lot, crowd

 ★ A "passel" doesn’t mean an exact number - just "a lot."
 It’s usually used for people, kids, animals, or things in abundance. ★